jmstipanowich/AmazonDeforestation/README.md

 Weather phenomena was found to have little correlation with Amazon deforestation between 1999-2019 so I did not include this element of analysis when I went on to further analysis and modeling.

-I created a dataset to look at the correlation of the other deforestation impacting features in comparison with Amazon deforestation as a whole.
+I created a dataset to look at the correlation of the other deforestation related features in comparison with Amazon deforestation as a whole.
 My correlation plot is as follows:

 ![Correlation.png](Images/correlation.png)